kaizen-ai/kaizenflow/documentation/general/general.md

 - Guidelines on how we use the many communication tools we have

-- Github issues
+- GitHub Issues
   - Are concerned with technical details, the process of debugging, discussion about a solution, ...
 - Jupyter notebooks
   - Describe the research in detail
 - Markdown files
-  - Document instructions on how to run the code
+  - Document instructions, process, design closely related to code
   - Notes that need to be close to the code itself
   - Documents that need to be authoritative and long-term (e.g., reviewed, tracked carefully)